-Since fenbendazole is administered in drinking water, it is important to note that other animals-other birds, for example-who may consume the water may be detrimentally affected.
+Since fenbendazole is administered in drinking water, it is important to note that other animals-other birds, for example-who may consume the water may suffer detrimental effects.

 Contamination of water from use with waterfowl and disposal of treated drinking water.